Using TFS Integration

 - The TFS integration does not require a standalone TFS client.
 All you need is an account in your Team Foundation Server.

-- The TFS integration is enabled for the entire project root or a specific directory.
+- Make sure that TFS integration is enabled for the entire project root or a specific directory.
 For more details, see Enabling Version Control.

 - When TFS integration with IntelliJ IDEA is enabled, the Editor and Project views. item appears on the menu, and on the context menus of the